MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 #### 4.2 User mapping failures

- ServiceNow user accounts that do not have an M365 user in Microsoft Entra ID will not map.
+ ServiceNow user accounts that don't have an M365 user in Microsoft Entra ID will not map.
 Non-user, service accounts are expected to fail user mapping.
 Number of user mapping failures can be accessed in identity stats area in connection detail window.
 Log of failed user mappings can be downloaded from Error tab.

 ### 5. Issues with user criteria access flow